prasannax1/starships/README.md

 The Atlas is a fairly conventional looking starship, looking deceptively delicate due to the scale of the ship.

-The Atlas is an amalgamation of 7 types of ship, each of which can operate independently in a specialized or generic role.
+The Atlas is an amalgamation of 7 types of ship, most of which can operate independently in a specialized or generic role.

 ![Ship Separation](images/scale/scale-components.png)